Zinu-hhh/WhatsSender/README.md

 npm install
 ```

-## Go to fileManager and create new folder 'Notes' on root
+## Prepare Files

+1. Go to your file manager.

+2. Create a new folder named Notes in the root directory.

+3. Add an MP3 file (e.g., song.mp3) to the Notes folder.

 ## And add a song to Notes like (song.mp3)

 **open WhatsApp and turn off your internet connection or wifi then upload voice note to status**

+## Upload a Voice Note to WhatsApp Status

+1. Open WhatsApp and turn off your internet connection or WiFi.

+2. Upload a voice note as a status.

-## Open Termux
+## Run WhatsSender

+Back in Termux, run:
 ```bash
 node index.js
 ```